-Compliance testing for Total Aerobic Microbial Count (TAMC), Total Yeast and Mold Count (TYMC) and Coliforms can be performed using qPCR following MMCC approval of method validation using USP, AOAC, or FDA validation guidelines. qPCR validations submitted to MMCC should include side by side plating and qPCR data.
-Compliance testing for pathogens (E.coli, Salmonella, Listeria, STEC) require plating media and culture method.
-The laboratory's selected method will require quality controls (positive and negative) performed daily at a minimum as well as additional criteria identified by each method (i.e. peel plate requires an automatic reader and time stamp).
+The laboratory's selected method will require quality controls (positive and negative) performed daily at a minimum, as well as additional criteria identified by each method (e.g., peel plate requires an automatic reader and time stamp).
+AOAC standard method performance requirements for Salmonella testing are listed below and must be followed by the ITL.
 See Appendix F - Microbiological Quality Control for additional quality control information and templates.
 Quality control worksheets for qualitative analysis, quantitative analysis, and specific organism detection are available on the MMCC website (https://mmcc.maryland.gov/Pages/testinglabs.aspx).
+If a pathogen is detected during compliance testing, the ITL should follow protocol listed in Appendix-G-Presumptive Positive Pathogen Detection.